What time does the event begin?

 - Stay involved year round!

 Do you have other ideas?
 Share them with us!

 How do I prepare for the National March for Life event?

-The National March for Life is still happening in person.
-However, the Archdiocese of Washington is not involved in the implementation or planning of this event.
+Note: The Archdiocese of Washington is not involved in the implementation or planning of the National March for Life.
 Please visit http://marchforlife.org/ for more information.